Areas we work in

 - We are responsible for monitoring, inspecting and registering all nursing homes in Ireland to ensure that residents are safe and receive a high quality of care.

-- Our Health Information team aims to develop a consistent and standardised approach to health and social care information within the Irish eHealth and health information landscape.
+- We aim to develop a consistent and standardised approach to health and social care information within the Irish eHealth and health information landscape.

 - We are responsible for producing the evidence to support the development of national clinical guidelines.
-The guidelines aim to promote healthcare that is current, effective and consistent, ensuring best outcomes for patients and service users.
+The guidelines aim to promote healthcare that is current, effective and consistent, ensuring best outcomes for patients and people using services.

 - If you are looking for a nursing home, hospital or disability centre, please click here for further information.